yuyingyeh/TransparentShapeRealData/README.md

 ![](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20Transparent/github/TransShape.gif)

 ## Download Real Data
-### Pre-processed Real Data for evaluation on our network
+### Pre-processed Real Data for Evaluation on Our Network
 We have pre-processed real transparent shape and image data used in our paper. [[Download]](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20Transparent/dataset/RealData.zip).
 (112.3MB)
 * Shapes/real/
   * The geometry, camera position and scene configuration files used to create the dataset.
 * ImagesReal/real/
   * The rendered images, two-bounce normal and the final reconstructed meshes of the 5-12 view reconstruction.
 * Envmaps/real/
-  * The environment maps we created using the pipeline below.
+  * The environment maps we created using the [pipeline](https://github.com/yuyingyeh/TransparentShapeRealData/blob/master/README.md#process-your-own-captured-data) below.

 ### Reconstructed and Ground Truth Scanned Meshes for Direct Evaluation
 We provide the reconstructed and the ground truth scanned meshes for direct evaluation.
 Please use these aligned reconstruced and ground truth mesh pairs to perform baseline comparisons. [[Download]](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20Transparent/dataset/RealMesh.zip) (191MB)

-## Evaluation on Real Shapes
+## Evaluation Code on Real Shapes
 Coming Soon.

 ## Process Your Own Captured Data